 I know, I know.
-You're probably saying to yourself, “What could there possibly be to do in Las Vegas that doesn't involve gambling and/or alcohol?”
+You're probably saying to yourself, “Can you really visit Las Vegas if you're under 21?
+What could there possibly be to do in Vegas that doesn't involve gambling and/or alcohol?”
 Well, the truth is, a lot!

 Most people go to Sin City for the casinos, the party atmosphere, and the potential for lots of debauchery.
 But Las Vegas doesn't have to be all about shotgun weddings and pool parties if you don't want it to be.
 It can actually be a really fun (and really affordable!) destination for people of all ages.

 I found this out myself when I spent 2 days in Vegas with my sister, who wasn't quite 21 at the time.
-We couldn't get into any clubs or bars (they're serious about carding at most places), and we couldn't hang around by any slot machines.
+We couldn't get into any clubs or bars (they're serious about carding at most places), and we couldn't hang around by any slot machines – under 21s can't linger in any gambling areas.
 So we were forced to learn about everything else Vegas has to offer.

 And you know what?
 We had a great time!

-So if you're not into partying or gambling, are under 21, or just want a cheap Vegas getaway, here are some “other” things you can consider doing in Sin City that aren't quite so sinful:
+So if you're not into partying or gambling, are under 21, or just want a cheap Vegas getaway, here are some “other” things you can consider doing in Sin City that aren't quite so sinful.

-Enjoy The Strip at Night
+Enjoy The Strip at night

 Seeing the Las Vegas Strip at night was on my bucket list.
 It's one thing I feel like a lot of people want to see before they die.
 And for good reason — it's loud, bright, and never boring.
 It IS long, though, so bring your walking shoes.

 Even if you're not staying at a hotel in the thick of things, you can hop on a bus that does a giant loop up and down The Strip.
 You can get a 24-hour bus pass for less than $10, though it should be noted that it takes forever to get through Vegas traffic.

 While the bright lights are dimmed when the sun comes up, there's still plenty to do and see on The Strip during daylight hours.
 I recommend just taking in the sights at night, and saving exploration of the hotel-casinos for the daytime.

 Here are some of the coolest things the Strip hotels have on offer:

-- Ride the roller coaster at New York, New York ($14)
+- Ride the roller coaster at New York, New York ($15)

-- Go behind the scenes of CSI at the MGM Grand ($31.50)
+- Go behind the scenes of CSI at the MGM Grand ($31.50 – book here!)